Hydration as the Key to Hangover Prevention and Relief

 Drink plenty of water.

-Opt for electrolyte-rich beverages.
+Opt for mineral-rich beverages.

 During Drinking: